patmeh1/SqlNLP_AgentFramework_demo/docs/index.md

 ## ✨ What It Does

-Transform your database into a conversational AI.
-Ask questions in plain English.
+Transform your medical data into a conversational AI.
+Ask questions about medical codes and terminology in plain English.
 Get instant answers with perfectly formatted results.

 ```
-User Question
+Medical Question
     ↓
 AI Understanding
     ↓